nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. The `execute` method of `LogicManager` is called with the user input as the argument to begin the command execution
 2. `AddressBookParser` parses the user input (if valid) to create and return an `AddGuestCommandParser`
 3. `AddGuestCommandParser` parses the user input (if valid) to extract the prefixes and their corresponding values, which is used to create a `Guest` object with the specified attributes (`Name`, `Phone`, `Email`, `Address`).
 An `AddGuestCommand` is then created with the new `Guest` object and returned.
-4. `LogicManager` executes the `AddGuestCommand`, which calls the `addPerson` method of the `Model` to add the guest into the address book.
+4. `LogicManager` executes the `AddGuestCommand`, which calls the `hasPerson` method of `Model` to check if the guest already exists in the address book.
+If the guest is not a duplicate, the `AddGuestCommand` then calls the `addPerson` method of the `Model` to add the guest into the address book.
 5. A `CommandResult` containing the success message is then returned to the `LogicManager` and then back to the `UI` component

 ### Find feature
 The `find` command searches for all guests and vendors that match the given keyword(s) and displays them.
-The prefix specified in the command indicates the attribute to be searched
+The prefix specified in the command indicates the attribute to be searched.
+Do note that only one type of prefix should be used for each find command.

 The sequence diagram below provides an overview for the execution flow of a `find` command:
 <puml src="diagrams/FindSequenceDiagram.puml" />